-Woke up at 6 AM and it was raining Cats and Dogs outside.
+I woke up at 6 AM and it was raining Cats and Dogs outside.
 It was decided to not carry on with the journey unless the rain stopped.
-Had delicious Qadam ki Subzi with Ghee, Rajmah, Roti, and Tea in the breakfast courtesy of the Sh.
+I had delicious Qadam ki Subzi with Ghee, Rajmah, Roti, and Tea in the breakfast courtesy of the Sh.
 Hukam Chand Ji.
-The rain eased at around 9 AM with just drizzles, we suited us up and left
+The rain eased at around 9 AM.
+Continuing the Machail Mata trek, it was still drizzling, we suited us up and left

 Rain settled the dust on the way towards Machail Mata Bhavan so it was a good omen.
 After Chishoti we climb gradually and there is a thick forest that we have to go through.
 Just ahead, there is a beautiful forest rest house located amidst the trees.
 It looks very beautiful.